 Schools tend to offer stipends to their student clubs, which are usually enough to cover the basic expenses.
 If you want to go the extra mile and take your club on field trips or plan more extravagant events, you can also host fundraisers or establish a membership fee that students pay when they enroll to help keep the club active.

 Now that you know exactly what to do to get your club up and running, you have to make sure that all your hard work lasts.
-Keeping your club around, in the long run, will ensure that more students get to enjoy it.
+In the long run, keeping your club around will ensure that more students enjoy it.

 It will also make your application more impressive, as it will show admissions committees that you are committed, ambitious, and able to do what is necessary to achieve your goals.